aldoprogrammer/tabel-dgn-pencarian-data-ant-design/README.md

 ## Available Scripts

 In the project directory, you can run:
 You all can use this code.
 So it will save your time.
+And make you easily to create an app.
 ### `npm start`

 Runs the app in the development mode.\